 In grade school, I caught the photography bug.
 I entered a school photo contest at the prompting of my mother.
 She took me down to a local park and I snapped a nature scene with my Vivitar 110 camera.
 With input from her, I titled it "Nature, God's Paintbrush".
 I won first place and a small prize.
 I cannot remember what that small prize was, but winning that contest left an impression.

 My passion for photography grew in high school.
 I bought my first SLR, a Nikon N4004.
-With this SLR, I learned the fundamentals and challenges of photography.
-I took that SLR on short trips around Wisconsin capturing images whenever I could afford film and processing.
+With this SLR, I learned the fundamentals of photography.
+I took that SLR on short trips around Wisconsin capturing images whenever I could afford film.

 After high school, my photography went on the shelf.
 That is, figuratively and literally.
 College and then a career became my priorities.
 I was completely oblivious to how much I missed photography.

-Today, I continue to pursue improvement in my photography.
+Today, I continue on a journey to improve my photography.
 On this website, you will find the output of my efforts to capture better and better images.